0xc0ffea/drmfreeaudible/README.md

 Accepts Audible AAX and unencrypted M4B (for MP3 conversion)

 ## Requirements
-AAX input files require Audible activation bytes placed with this script in a file named 'bytes.txt' or specified on command like using --bytes
+AAX input files require Audible activation bytes placed with this script in a file named 'bytes.txt' or specified on command line using --bytes

 Can be obtained using https://github.com/inAudible-NG/audible-activator